 Ramzy Baroud is the Managing Editor of Middle East Eye.
 He is an internationally-syndicated columnist, a media consultant, an author and the founder of PalestineChronicle.com.
 His latest book is My Father Was a Freedom Fighter: Gaza’s Untold Story (Pluto Press, London).
 He is a Ph.D. scholar at the University of Exeter’s European Centre for Palestine Studies (ECPS).

-Baroud's work has been published in hundreds of newspapers and journals worldwide, including The Washington Post, The International Herald Tribune, The Christian Science Monitor, The Philadelphia Inquirer, The Seattle Times, Arab News, The Miami Herald, The Japan Times, Al-Ahram Weekly, Asia Times and nearly every English language publication throughout the Middle East.
+Baroud's work has been published in hundreds of newspapers and journals worldwide, including The Washington Post, The International Herald Tribune, The Christian Science Monitor, The Philadelphia Inquirer, The Seattle Times, Arab News, The Miami Herald, The Japan Times, Al-Ahram Weekly, Asia Times, Al Jazeera and nearly every English language publication throughout the Middle East.
 His work is regularly translated and republished in French, Spanish, Arabic and other languages.
-He has contributed to and was cited and referenced in hundreds of books.
+He has contributed to and was cited and referenced in hundreds of books and academic journals.

-Ramzy Baroud has been a guest speaker at many top universities around the world, including George Mason University, Virginia Commonwealth University, Rutgers University, Massachusetts Institute of Technology, University of Manchester, University of Ireland, University of Washington, Penn State University and the University of Kwazulu Natal in South Africa.
-He has also been a guest speaker at the House of Commons in London.
+Ramzy Baroud has been a guest speaker at many top universities around the world, including George Mason University, Virginia Commonwealth University, Rutgers University, Massachusetts Institute of Technology (MIT), University of Manchester, University of Ireland, University of Washington, Penn State University and the University of Kwazulu Natal in South Africa.

 Baroud spoke and conducted book tours in over twenty countries.